-CCP Global was working on a project with a client last year that had stalled due to a variety of reasons.
+CCP Global worked on a project with a client that stalled due to a variety of reasons.
 But this particular email summed up the core issue, which was that they did not have a procurement roadmap:

 We’ve realized that the issue we’re having is that Procurement currently lacks a vision or a roadmap that defines what they really need out of their systems.
 The good news is that, now that we’ve recognized that, a roadmap is being developed and I expect to see it in a few weeks.
 I’m not pleased how much time and effort we’ve wasted by NOT having a plan in place to begin with, but, hopefully, we can get back on track and really figure out what we need from the Ariba solution.

 This is something that our consultants see far too often.
 Approaching the process of implementing an SAP Ariba solution without understanding the plan or the scope of what your company needs can cause the project to get bogged down in costly delays – sometimes even in complete failure.

 Transforming procurement from tactical to strategic value-add in an organization needs a defined procurement transformation plan and a well-organized strategy for execution.